 Two Class 126 Swindon Inter-City sets pass just outside Glasgow Central station in the early 1970s.
 John Law.

-A DMS in Class 126 Swindon Inter-City set heading out of Glasgow Central station.
+A Swindon Inter-City Class 126 DMU in Glasgow Central station.
 Date unknown.
-Peter Heppenstall.
+Tony Wilkins.